-She played a main and intense part, as an iconic slave, and was very much photographed and published by/in the Local and National presses.
+She played a main and intense part, as an iconic slave, and was very much photographed and published by/in both Local and National press agencies.

 The groups toured many venues, as well as the Carnival, and were extremely popular as Cultural Inputs.